 Helping You to Find the Best Assisted Living Homes in Orangevale, CA

-Who's Senior Care Authority?Senior Care Authority has the expertise to help you identify and access all available options in assisted living and memory care in Orangevale, CA, California.
-We offer no-cost services to help you find appropriate senior living when your loved one can no longer care for themselves at home.
+Who's Senior Care Authority?Senior Care Authority has the expertise to help you identify and access all available options in assisted living and memory care in Orangevale, CA. We offer no-cost services to help you find appropriate senior living when your loved one can no longer care for themselves at home.
 Our personalized, face-to-face assistance can help relieve some of the stress and overwhelm during this difficult transition - our expertise and compassion will help lighten the load for you and your family.

 Serving Orangevale, CA

 Orangevale is a census-designated place (CDP) in Sacramento County, California, United States.
 It is part of the Sacramento–Arden-Arcade–Roseville Metropolitan Statistical Area.
 The population was 33,960 at the 2010 census, up from 26,705 at the 2000 census.
 It is located approximately 25 miles (40 km) northeast of Sacramento.
 The community is known for its rolling hills that offer the best views of the Sierra Nevada mountain range, its foothills, and a rural environment in the middle of a growing metropolitan area.
 Some residential properties in the area are zoned to accommodate horses and orchards.
 It has a ZIP Code of 95662.